SidAnnRan/class/Syllabus.md

 Instructions for in-class quizzes or surveys will be given on-the-fly, in class.
 There will be upto one quiz/survey per class.

 ### Homeworks
-Homework submissions will be through Github.
+Homework problem specifications will be shared through Github, and submissions will be through ICON (we may switch to submissions via Github later in the semester).
 There will be 8-10 homeworks over the course of the semester.

 ### Project
-Project submission will be through Github.
-Project will be specified after Spring Break.
+Project will be specified through Github, and submission will either be through Github or ICON (TBD).
+Project will be specified after Spring Break and due in finals week.

+### Late Submissions
+Assigned work must be completed by the designated due dates.
+This is done to ensure the integrity of the grading and fairness to the rest of the class.
+Any assignments not submitted at the assigned time will be considered late, and will be subject to a penalty of a 25% reduction in total points for every 24-hour period they are late.
+Reach out to the instructor (not the TA) for exceptional circumstances before the deadline.

-### Tentative Calendar
+## Tentative Calendar
+The following calendar is only to provide some structure, things will change depending on student feedback.
+For example, getting used to the tools might take more class time during the semester, and if students show enough interest, we might spend more time on some tool features.
 | Week # | Date  | Topic                          |
 |--------|-------|--------------------------------|
 | Week 1 | 01/16 | Intro - class, language, tools; survey; first C++ program |